ClevelandClinicQHS/sociome/README.md

 </tbody>
 </table>

-The user can mix different levels of geography in the `geoids` parameter.
+The user can mix different levels of geography in the `geoid` parameter.
 The code below stores the ADIs of the census block groups in every county entirely or partially on the Delmarva peninsula, using by default the 5-year ACS estimates from 2016.

 ```
 delmarva_geoids <- c("10", "51001", "51131", "24015", "24029", "24035", "24011",